oban-bg/oban/guides/advanced/troubleshooting.md

 Using PgBouncer's "Transaction Pooling" setup disables all of PostgreSQL's `LISTEN` and `NOTIFY` activity.
 Some functionality, such as triggering job execution, scaling queues, canceling jobs, etc. rely on those notifications.
+The same applies to other transaction mode poolers, such as Supavisor.

 There are several options available to ensure functional notifications: